AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 ## Frequently Asked Questions

-**Q**: I've installed the Material Theme, but the editor still shows me the `Darcula` theme?

-**A**: The Theme Switcher is only replacing the theme of the whole IDE, not the editor itself.
-You can therefore have a separate theme for the IDE and the Editor, for instance _Palenight_ and _Darker_ or even a custom Color Scheme.

-**Q**: I've updated the IDE/plugin to a new version, and now I get an error about the plugin failing to initialize?
+**Q**: **I've updated the IDE/plugin to a new version, and now I get an error about the plugin failing to initialize?**

 **A**: It could come from multiple issues, but it could simply be a problem with the settings not being compatible to the new version.
 In that case, simply make a copy of the settings file, then delete the original file, and restart the IDE.

 If the issue is gone, simply go back to the settings and go back to your previous configuration manually.
 If the issue persists, please report it in the Issues Section.

-**Q**: I've removed the plugin, and still the background image persists!
+**Q**: **I've removed the plugin, and still the background image persists!**

 **A**: This is an issue hard to resolve, because the *Custom Wallpaper* function is using the `Set Background image` function from the IDE behind the curtains.
 Therefore, removing the plugin might not remove the set image completely.
 If that occurs, you can remove the image by opening the Command Panel (Cmd-Shift-A/Ctrl-Shift-A) and type `Set Background image` and then manually remove the image, or go into `Settings → Appearance → Background Image`.

-**Q**: What is that analytics option?
-What data are collected?
+**Q**: **What is that analytics option?
+What data are collected?**

 **A**: This is an option to allow sending data to Material Theme servers about users' configuration, usage and trends.
-These analytics will allow us to see which features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide a better satisfaction.
+These analytics will allow us to see which features are most used or least used, in order to prioritize development of features, or maybe notify users about specific features, to provide better satisfaction.

 These data are completely anonymous, and are not shared/sold to any third parties.
-If you want to stop sending data, simply turn off the option in the material_theme.xml.
+If you want to stop sending data, simply turn off the option in the `material_theme.xml`.

+**Q**: **My settings are lost/jumbled up!**

+**A**: As the plugin evolves, sometimes settings are modified or removed, and as a result it can jumble your configuration files.
+We're trying our best to limit such issues, but they can happen nonetheless.

+If you find yourself being unable to use the plugin or even run the IDE, try to delete your configuration files, or at least try to delete specific properties until the IDE launches again.

-**Q**: The wizard idea was great!
-But I've made an error and the wizard won't show up anymore!
+**Q**: **The wizard idea was great!
+But I've made a mistake, and the wizard won't show up anymore!**

 **A**: The wizard will show only once and only when you don't have the `isWizardShown` option set to true in the config file.
-But you can reopen it by simply clicking on the action from the Material Theme Toolbar, in the Features menu.
+But you can reopen it by simply clicking on the action from the Material Theme Toolbar, on the Features menu.

-**Q**: My settings are not persisted between my IDEs!

-**A**: Yes, this is because third-party plugins are not (yet) synchronizeable by the _Sync Settings_ feature.
-Therefore, you need to configure each IDE independently.
-However, since Look and Feels ARE synchronized, this can lead to inconsistencies between the look and feels, like for instance having `Darcula` instead of your chosen theme.

-As a result, it is recommended to not rely too much on the Sync feature for now.
-Configure the two instances independently and try not to change settings too often.

-**Q**: Where have all the icons gone?
+**Q**: **Where have all the icons gone?**

+**A**:
-**A**: Since 5.0.0 all icons related settings have been moved to the [Atom Material Icons plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons), another plugin developed by the Material Theme team.
-This is in order to encourage developers to develop _Icon Themes_, since the plugin is now free of icons.
+Since 5.0.0, the icons related settings have been moved to the [Atom Material Icons plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons), another plugin developed by the Material Theme team.
+This is in order to encourage developers to develop _Icon Themes_, as the plugin is now free of icons.

-**Q**: I've downloaded a theme from the Plugins Page, and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…
+**Q**: **I've downloaded a theme from the Plugins Page, and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…**

 **A**: This is because these are native themes, and such themes use the Theme API provided by JetBrains rather than the API used by the Material Themes.
 Even though the plugin tries to convert it to its own format, it won't be as good as the originals.
 Still, it should be as similar as possible, so there shouldn't be any critical issues.
 In that case, please report to the repository's issues.

-**Q**: I've bought a license, but I am still identified as a Free User!
+**Q**: **I've bought a license, but I am still identified as a Free User!**

-**A**: That means that you didn't activate your license yet.
-At the moment the only way to do it is to run the action to open the _Registration Modal_.
+**A**: That means that you haven't activated your license yet.
+At the moment, the only way to do it is to run the action to open the _Registration Modal_.

 {% include figure.html content="/screens/activateLicense.png" caption="Activate License" %}

 {% include figure.html content="/screens/license.png" caption="License" %}

-**Important note**: Android Studio users, in order to activate the plugin (or any paid plugin), you need to install a plugin first: <https://plugins.jetbrains.com/plugin/13407-jetbrains-marketplace-licensing-support>.
+**Important note**: Android Studio users, in order to activate the plugin (or any paid plugin), you need to install a plugin first:<https://plugins.jetbrains.com/plugin/13407-jetbrains-marketplace-licensing-support>.